CLCStriders/striders/pages/kit.md

 |Plain vest| <a href="/images/kit/Plain_vest.jpg"><img src=" /images/kit/Plain_vest.jpg" width="100"> |Mens & Ladies fit|Green, black, white, fluorescent yellow|£12|
 |Plain short sleeved training t-shirt| <a href="/images/kit/Kit2018_01.jpg"><img src=" /images/kit/Kit2018_01.jpg" width="100"></a>|Mens & Ladies fit|Green, black, white, fluorescent yellow|£13|

-You are able to personalise any of the training tops by adding your name on the back for £1.

-To place an order for training t-shirts please order directly from <a href="https://www.gloucestersports.com/shop-category.php?Cat=62">Gloucester Sports.</a>
+To place an order for training t-shirts or vests please order directly from <a href="https://www.gloucestersports.com/shop-category.php?Cat=62">Gloucester Sports.</a>

 To place an order for anyting else, or for more details, please speak to a member of the committee at training or by email <kit@clcstriders-runningclub.co.uk>.
 You will need to advise your size and colour combination.
-Payment is to the CLC Striders bank account or cheque.
+Payment is to the CLC Striders bank account by bank transfer